 1948 - The Hacienda Village Housing Extension, Los Angeles CA, in collaboration with Burnett C. Turner.
 Designed with Johnson and Day.
 Unbuilt.
 The project was ultimately designed and completed by Richard Neutra and Paul Williams.

-1948 - The Donald Metz House, Sunset Vale Avenue, Hollywood area of Los Angeles CA. Unbuilt.
+1948 - The Donald Metz House, Sunset and Vale Avenue, Los Angeles CA. Unbuilt.

 1948 - The George Rourke House, Hazen Drive, Beverly Hills CA. Unbuilt.

 1948 - The Leo Salkin / Albert Tarter Adjoining Houses, Los Angeles CA. Unbuilt.
 The owners later decided to live separately as shown below.